ietf-wg-masque/draft-ietf-masque-connect-ethernet/draft-ietf-masque-connect-ethernet.md

 by a URI Template, the client MUST reject its configuration and abort the request without sending it to the Ethernet proxy.

-# Tunnelling Ethernet over HTTP
+# Tunnelling Ethernet frames over HTTP

-To allow negotiation of a tunnel for Ethernet over HTTP, this document defines the "connect-ethernet" HTTP upgrade token.
+To allow negotiation of a tunnel for Ethernet frames over HTTP, this document defines the "connect-ethernet" HTTP upgrade token.
 The resulting Ethernet tunnels use the Capsule Protocol (see {{Section 3.2 of HTTP-DGRAM}}) with HTTP Datagrams in the format defined in {{payload-format}}.

 To initiate an Ethernet tunnel associated with a single HTTP stream, a client issues a request containing the "connect-ethernet" upgrade token.